TravisWheelerLab/bagel/harness/README.md

   * Decide on data formats for the inputs
   * Handle data references (like s3 URIs) cleanly
   * Make Mock Search output the right format
+  * Add container images for a couple tools